 - Mañana: Tomorrow

-- Pasado mañana: After tomorrow.
+- Pasado mañana: The day after tomorrow

 - Nunca: Never